csecht/passphrase-generate/README.md

 The `parser.py` script from https://github.com/csecht/make_wordlist was used to create the custom wordlists used here.
 That repository also includes source text files for these wordlists.

 ## Tips:
 The program places no limits on the length of pass-strings, though your system memory might.
-The program's entry fields have a fixed width, but can accommodate longer entries.
-The window can be dragged to accommodate longer results up to a limit; results exceeding that limit can still be copied and pasted.
+The window can be dragged to view longer results up to a limit; results exceeding that limit can still be copied and pasted.

 ## Development plans:
+- Use Windows system dictionary
 - Make Debian package
 - Make Windows installer